StatCan/aaw-security-proposal/05-network.md

-**Relation with Azure controls**: The AAW environment is relying on defense-in-depth, so there are multiple levels of network controls restrict unauthorized network connectivity.
+**Relation with Azure controls**: The AAW environment is relying on defense-in-depth, so there are multiple levels of network controls to restrict unauthorized network connectivity.
 Additionally, the Azure controls cannot restrict access to specific services within the cluster whereas the Kubernetes-level security controls can.